oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update1.md

       --from-literal='user=sys as sysdba' \
       --from-literal='password=incorrect_password' \
       --from-literal='max-capacity=1' \
-      --from-literal='url=jdbc:oracle:thin:@incorrect_address.svc.cluster.local:1521/devpdb.k8s'
+      --from-literal='url=jdbc:oracle:thin:@oracle-db.default.svc.cluster.local:1521/devpdb.k8s'
    $ kubectl -n sample-domain1-ns label  secret \
       sample-domain1-datasource-secret \
       weblogic.domainUID=sample-domain1
    ```

-    We deliberately use an incorrect password and url because we will demonstrate dynamically changing and correcting the data source attributes in [Update 4]({{< relref "/samples/simple/domains/model-in-image/update4.md" >}}) without requiring rolling the domain.
+    We deliberately specify an incorrect password and a low maximum pool capacity because we will demonstrate dynamically changing and correcting the data source attributes in the [Update 4]({{< relref "/samples/simple/domains/model-in-image/update4.md" >}}) use case without requiring rolling the domain.

     You name and label secrets using their associated domain UID for two reasons:
      - To make it obvious which secret belongs to which domains.